- Publications and resources

-This type of drone has more than one power-driven engine (rotor) that rotate or turn vertically.
+This type has more than one power-driven engine (rotor) that rotate or turn vertically.
 It takes off, lands, flies and hovers like a traditional 'single rotor' helicopter but has more than one rotor.

-This type of drone is engine powered and is 'lighter than air' - it can be filled with a buoyant gas and usually 'floats' in the air.
+This type is engine powered and is 'lighter than air' - it can be filled with a buoyant gas and usually 'floats' in the air.
 A blimp is a good example of an airship.

 These represent simplified 'plain-English' definitions.
 You can find the official technical definitions for each RPA in the locations below:

 - Multi and Single-rotor helicopter - Civil Aviation Regulations 1988, Volume 1, Part 1, 2 Interpretation (both covered by the common 'helicopter' definition)

 - Aeroplane - Civil Aviation Regulations 1988, Volume 1, Part 1, 2 Interpretation

 - Powered lift and Airship - Civil Aviation Safety Regulations 1998, Volume 5, Dictionary, Part 1 - Definitions.

 |Large||More than 150 kg|